Spenta-of-Water/JitteryMouseWhellFix/README.md

 # JitteryMouseWheelFix
-This autokey script fixes jittery mouse wheel.
+This autohotkey script fixes jittery mouse wheel.
 I recommend cleaning your wheel first.
 If cleaning doesn't fix it, then you can use this.

 This locks mouse wheel to do only wheel-up or wheel-down action for 0.2 seconds after it has been last used, this means it cannot jitter even if you want it to.